Public Participation

 Prepare your comments ahead of time – you may read a written statement or submit them into the record to the Commission.

 Focus your comments on the issues raised by the case.
-Do not use the public hearings to discuss individual billing or other problems which are not the subject of the hearing.
+Do not use the public hearing to discuss individual billing or other problems which are not the subject of the hearing.
+They will not answer questions at the public hearing.

 While public comments are not “evidence” in the case, they will be considered by the PSC in coming to a decision.